ULHPC/tutorials/python/basics/README.md

 To exit a virtual environment run the `deactivate` command.

-So now, we can install a different numpy version inside your virtual environments.
+So now, we can install a different numpy version inside each of your virtual environments.
 Check that the version installed corresponds to numpy 1.21 for *numpy21* and numpy 1.16 in *numpy16*.

 ```
 (node)$> # Go inside numpy21 environment and install numpy 1.21